 In this article, I will highlight the factors which are responsible to build your Sender Reputation.

-The spam rate is the rate by which recipients mark email as SPAM.
+1. Spam Rate The spam rate is the rate by which recipients mark an email as SPAM.
 The spam rate is the most crucial factor affecting your Sender Reputation.
 Getting marked spam by users is worst than getting unsubscribe.
 How will you feel if someone reports an FIR against you?
 This is the same feel which marketers go through if someone marks their email as spam.

-The bounce rate gives the report by which your emails gets bounce back.
+2. Bounce Rate The bounce rate gives the report by which your emails get bounced back.
 There are two types of Bounce: Hard Bounce and Soft Bounce.

 Certain factors are there by which we come to know if it is Hard Bounce or Soft Bounce.

-It is advisable to use double-opt in system to avoid bounce back.
+It is advisable to use a double-opt-in system to avoid bounce back.

-Open Rate is a measure of how many recipients opens your email sent in email campaign.
-If you have low open rate then it clearly says that recipients are less interested to receive your emails.
+3. Open Rate Open Rate is a measure of how many recipients opens your email sent an email campaign.
+If you have a low open rate then it clearly says that recipients are less interested to receive your emails.

-It is very important to check if your domain is in blacklisted database.
-If suddenly, large amount of emails are left unopened then probably you have been added to the blacklist.
+5. Blacklist status It is very important to check if your domain is in a blacklisted database.
+If suddenly, a large number of emails are left unopened then probably you have been added to the blacklist.
 There can be chances that you have mailed a spam trap.
-Such situations results in high decrease in sender reputation.
+Such situations result in a high decrease in sender reputation.